RMerl/asuswrt-merlin/README-merlin.txt

              reported.
   - CHANGED: Reworked layout of SSH settings on System page (based on Asus's own WIP)
-  - CHNAGED: Allow FQDN (hostname + domain) rather than just hostnames on the WAN page (some ISPs require that)
+  - CHANGED: Allow FQDN (hostname + domain) rather than just hostnames on the WAN page (some ISPs require that)
-  - CHANGED: Made all models (except RT-N16) use the new filesystem drivers from Tuxera, resulting in general improved USB disk performance (and hopefully improved reliability as well).
+  - FIXED: Missing mDNSResponder daemon preventing mt-daapd from working on MIPS devices (N16,N66,AC66)
+  - FIXED: System Log wouldn't properly be positioned at the bottom (Patch by John9527)
+  - FIXED: DNSFilter clients configured to bypass DNSFilter would still be prevented from using an IPv6 DNS.
+  - FIXED: Incorrect IPv6 prefix if not a multiple of 8 (patch by NickZ)
+  - FIXED: OpenVPN firewall cleanup was missing rules (patch by sinshiva)
+  - FIXED: Minidlna issues with Philips smart TVs
+  - FIXED: SSHD brute force protection wasn't working if Dual WAN was enabled and set to LB mode.
+  - FIXED: Miniupnpd error flood in Syslog when using a Plex server on your LAN (fix from upstream)
   - REMOVED: Reverted various IPv6-related patches as they conflicted with Asus's own changes.
 These might make it back at a later time if deemed necessary.
   - REMOVED: Removed layer7 filtering support in Netfilter from ARM devices due to compatibility issues (AC56,AC68)
-  - FIXED: Missing mDNSResponder daemon preventing mt-daapd from working on MIPS devices (N16,N66,AC66)
-  - FIXED: System Log wouldn't properly be positionned at the bottom (Patch by John9527)
-  - FIXED: DNSFilter clients configured to bypass DNSFilter would still be prevented from using an IPv6 DNS.
-  - FIXED: Broken WPS button on webui (fix backported from Asus's 376_2044)

 374.43_2 (7-June-2014)